jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 We start by understanding every individual is the unit of selection.
 Like all lifeforms, every person is trying to be as lazy as possible too.
 So, everyone inside these echo chambers can act rationally but all were still collectively doomed because their beliefs masked reality.

 Techvolution's new identity won't stop misconceptions, hubris, or imagined realities.
 Human groups need hierarchies and beliefs and they will always drift around with human error.
 But these exist in engineering, mathematics, medicine too and not nearly bad enough to take down entire societies.
 Heck, String Theory went from being the forefront of mathematical and physical research in the 1990s to essentially discredited now.
-But all the while everyone knew there was a chance it would end this way, and it was okay to say it, and now the field is moving on to in its quest to unlock the secrets of nature.
+But all the while everyone knew there was a chance it would end this way, and it was okay to say it, and now the field is moving on in its quest to unlock the secrets of nature.

 That's the environment we can have to help us sort, see, and remove human error faster in identity, politics, and economics.

 Faster because we'll see everyone inside an ecosystem, just one of technological adaptations instead of biological.
+We'll know that controlling a technology doesn't mean being safe from evolution, because ours is now technological.
 So, like we understand growth, speciation, migration patterns, energy flow, predators, grazers, scavengers on the biological gameboard, so we can understand ourselves and each other against whatever stories we tell.
 Thus, more sunlight through the cracks of whatever bunkers and palaces we build.

 But before we can become the new modern squirrel to better assess our tool options (mixed ideological politics) and plant trees by default (bumble bee economics) we must change our identity.

 A new identity is being a self-aware selector inside a technological ecosystem.
 Realizing with every choice you make, you are the coach in the Game of Life.
 It's about understanding the individual who doesn't coach is selected and the one who coaches, selects.

-Your daily actions is the only way humanity plays the game.
+Your daily actions are the only way humanity plays the game.
 Not your beliefs.
 Not your intent.
 Natural selection is just a consequence of which organism can best harvest resources and procreate.
 The coach always judges your actions not your beliefs.

 Choosing to compost your daily banana keeps matter alive and useful.
 Opting for the stairs trains your cardio to help insulate against entropy's attacks.
 Repairing an old appliance saves much material and energy.
 Calling an old friend rekindles a fading friendship.
 Having pictures of your damaged car makes a claim go much faster.

 These are the actions that fight entropy and bring prosperity.
 Not doing them is what loses it.
 They are not complicated any more than planting a nut is.
-They are just helpful and constantly done by succcessful units of selection.
-Beliefs are not judged directly, by how much they support these simple actions.
+They are just helpful and constantly done by successful units of selection.
+Beliefs are not judged directly, but by how much they support these simple actions.

 Nature doesn't hand out name-tags.
 We don't actually know what an iron atom calls itself.
 We also don't know a tiger by its thoughts.
 Instead we observe the effectual truth of nature.
-Thus we know iron has 26 protons and melts at 1,538 C. We know a tiger but by its stripes, its niche, and what it does to everything around it.
+Thus we know iron has 26 protons and melts at 1,538 C. We know a tiger by its stripes, its niche, and what it does to everything around it.

 Nature can't read our name-tags either.
 Only actions register, and nearly all of ours run through tools we graze, hunt, scavenge, and decompose with.
 We see Matthew, Sarah, Apple, Google.
 Nature sees pilot, bureaucrat, mechanic, welder, general, scrapper, miner—all of them burning energy to keep something assembled.